sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/metrics.md

 If the check output is formatted correctly according to its `output_metric_format`, the metrics will be extracted in Sensu metric format and passed to the observability pipeline.
 The Sensu agent will log errors if it cannot parse the check output.

-See [Troubleshoot Sensu][24] for an example debug handler that writes events to a file for inspection.
+Use the [debug handler example][24] to write metric events to a file for inspection.
-To confirm that the check extracted metrics, inspect the event passed to the handler.
+To confirm that the check extracted metrics, inspect the event passed to the handler in the debug-event.json file.
+The event will include a top-level [metrics section][5] populated with [metrics points arrays][25] if the Sensu agent correctly ingested the metrics.

 ## Metrics specification